Predicting Grain Boundary Segregation in Magnesium Alloys: An Atomistically Informed Machine Learning Approach: Results

 \subsection{Thermal properties of pure Mg}

-To benchmark the performance of the MEAM potential in predicting thermal properties of pure Mg, the temperature-dependent vibrational heat capacities at constant volume $C_{\text{v}}$ and pressure $C_{\text{p}}$ were calculated according to Equations~\ref{equ9} and \ref{equ10} and compared with ab-initio \cite{nie2007ab} and experimental \cite{hultgren1973selected} data, see Figure~\ref{fig1}(a).
+To benchmark the performance of the MEAM potential in predicting thermal properties of pure Mg, the temperature-dependent vibrational heat capacities at constant volume $C_{\text{v}}$ and pressure $C_{\text{p}}$ were calculated (see Section~\ref{methods}) and compared with ab-initio~\cite{nie2007ab} and experimental~\cite{hultgren1973selected} data, see Figure~\ref{fig1}(a).
 The calculated temperature-dependent $C_{\text{v}}$ using the MEAM potential shows excellent agreement with the ab-initio result.
 In addition, the calculated $C_{\text{p}}$ using the MEAM potential aligns closely with the ab-initio data and experimental measurements.
 Overall, these comparisons demonstrate that the MEAM potential effectively describes the thermal properties of pure Mg.

-The per-site vibrational free energies $F^{\text{vib}}$ for over 38,000 GB sites within the Mg polycrystal, as characterized using the adaptive CNA method, were calculated following Equation~\ref{equ7}.
+The per-site vibrational free energies $F^{\text{vib}}$ for over 38,000 GB sites within the Mg polycrystal, as characterized using the adaptive CNA method, were calculated following Section~\ref{methods}.
 The distribution of $F^{\text{vib}}$ at 600 K across these GB sites is shown in Figure~\ref{fig1}(b), fitted with a skew-normal function characterized by the following parameters: location $\xi$= $-$0.177 eV/atom, scale $\omega$= 0.001 eV/atom, and shape $\alpha$= 0.047, leading to a mean value $\mu$ of $-$0.176 eV/atom.
 The small $\alpha$ value alongside the closely matched $\xi$ and $\mu$ values suggests that the distribution is nearly symmetric, closely approximating a normal distribution.
 Notably, a clear deviation from the $F^{\text{vib}}$ value of the bulk site at 600 K ($-$0.1743 eV/atom) was identified, highlighting significant differences in thermal properties between GB and bulk sites.